nkasco/IT-Admin-Toolkit-WinUI/README.md

 - Launcher functionality for PowerShell 5 or PowerShell 7 scripts (powershell.exe or pwsh.exe)
     - Configuration options for passing a target machine as a script parameter (Optional)
 - Remote Machine Info Panel - Quickly gain at a glance key information for inputted machines as needed
+- Automatic update support - Choose whether you want to control update cycles or take them automatically

 **Features/In-Progress Goals:**
 - Launcher - Provide a script launcher that can be easily customized (initially with XML) to centralize and launch script files across various languages.